 Step 2: Serve Your Papers on the Other Party

-Petitioners: Personal Service Required
+Petitioners: Personal Service Typically Required

 The court forms and any blank response forms ordered to be served must be personally handed to the other party by someone meeting the legal server requirements.